RaymondMcGuire/GPU-Based-Image-Processing-Tools/README.md

 I'd like to use "http-server" to view this project.

-You also can use anyway you like to run this project in local environment.
+You also can use anyway you like to run this project in the local environment.

 ### Online Demo